dLogan807/automated-mobile-assistant/README.md

 2. Clone the project to a local directory or download its zip.

-3. Add a .env file to the project's root directory and add your Open Weather Api key inbetween the apostrophes.
+3. Add a .env file to the project's root directory and add your Open Weather Api key for the variable shown below.
 You can generate an api key by creating an account [here](https://home.openweathermap.org/users/sign_up).
 ![.env sample](https://github.com/dLogan807/automated-mobile-assistant/blob/main/env_sample.png?raw=true)